intel/neural-compressor/docs/introduction.md

    The tuning config and model-specific information are controlled by user config yaml file.
 As for the format of yaml file, please refer to [template.yaml](../examples/template.yaml)

-   iLiT v1.0a release supports two usages:
+   Intel® Low Precision Optimization Tool v1.0a release supports two usages:

    a) User specifies fp32 "model", calibration dataset "q_dataloader", evaluation dataset "eval_dataloader" and accuracy metrics in tuning.metric field of the yaml config file.

    b) User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and accuracy metrics by itself.

-   The first usage is designed for seamless enablement of DL model tuning with iLiT, leveraging the pre-defined accuracy metrics supported by iLiT.
-We expect this is the most common usage of iLiT.
-Now it works well for most image classification models and we are improving iLiT to support more.
+   The first usage is designed for seamless enablement of DL model tuning with Intel® Low Precision Optimization Tool, leveraging the pre-defined accuracy metrics supported by this tool.
+We expect this is the most common usage.
+Now it works well for most image classification models and we are improving the tool to support more.

-   The second usage is designed for ease of tuning enablement for models with custom metric evaluation or metrics not supported by iLiT yet.
+   The second usage is designed for ease of tuning enablement for models with custom metric evaluation or metrics not supported by Intel® Low Precision Optimization Tool yet.
 Currently this usage model works for object detection and NLP networks.

 2. Framework Adaptation API